Research on systems people can trust

 What I study

-I study how to make computer systems — especially embedded systems found in cars, aircraft, industrial equipment, and everyday appliances — safer, more reliable, and easier to trust.
+I work on making computer systems — especially the embedded systems inside cars, aircraft, industrial equipment, and everyday appliances — safer, more reliable, and more trustworthy.

-My research spans system software (RTOS, scheduling, resource management), verification and testing methods (including fuzzing and formal approaches), safety and security analysis, and assurance frameworks.
-I collaborate with both academic researchers and industry engineers to bridge theory and practice.
+My research covers system software (real-time operating systems (RTOS), scheduling, resource management), verification and testing (including fuzzing and formal methods), safety and security analysis, and assurance frameworks.
+I collaborate closely with both academic researchers and industry engineers.

-In the past, many embedded systems worked mostly on their own.
-Today, they are often connected to networks, cloud services, and other systems around them.
+Embedded systems used to operate largely on their own.
+Today, most are connected to networks, cloud services, and other systems around them.

-Because of that change, it is no longer enough to study only one device at a time.
-We also need to understand larger systems made from many parts that affect one another.
+Because of this change, it is no longer enough to study a single device on its own.
+We also need to understand the larger systems formed by many parts interacting with each other.

 Current topics

-A common goal across these topics is to support systems not only when they are designed, but also while they are being used and updated over time.
+A shared goal across these topics is to support systems not only at design time, but throughout their operation and evolution.

-One approach is to focus on a single embedded system and build it carefully from components whose behavior is well understood.
-This makes it possible to reason step by step about performance and quality.
+One approach focuses on a single embedded system and builds it carefully from components whose behavior is well understood.
+This lets us reason step by step about performance and quality.

-Another approach is to study larger systems that include unknown or changing parts, as well as systems that interact with people and society.
-In those cases, we try to keep the system in as good a state as possible and explain what is happening even when perfect understanding is impossible.
+The other approach looks at larger systems that include unknown or changing parts, and that interact with people and society.
+Here the goal is to keep the system in as good a state as possible and to explain its behavior, even when full understanding is out of reach.

 Main projects and detailed pages